 Attending Spartan Races, Tough Mudder’s, and other obstacle course-based races are fun ways of staying active as well.
 Plus, you get to feel like your favorite superhero in training while you’re doing it.
 Functional Fitness is a solid choice for people who find they can’t stand being inside all day, are training as athletes, or like to be distracted while they are working out.

 Like everything we can still say “there’s an app for that” when it comes to fitness.
 The range and types of apps available for shedding weight and building muscle are numerous.
 Want to up your cardio game while also training for a zombie apocalypse?
 Try Zombie Run.
 Zombie Run is a fun app that sends you on missions, tells you when to pick up the pace, when it’s safe to jog, and when you’re about to be eaten alive.

 There are also apps for those of us who have the motivation but not the imagination.
-Jefit Workout is a fantastic app that allows users to create workouts on their phone, track reps, and watch videos to see exactly how to perform certain techniques.
-Apps are great for those of us who like to workout solo, need a boost in creativity, or just aren’t feeling confident enough to venture out to some of the more alternative methods of getting fit.
+Jefit Workout is a fantastic app that allows users to create workouts on their phones, track reps, and watch videos to see exactly how to perform certain techniques.
+Apps are great for those of us who like to work out solo, need a boost in creativity, or just aren’t feeling confident enough to venture out to some of the more alternative methods of getting fit.

 (Editor's Note: I've personally been using an app called Strongr Fastr for meal planning and logging my workouts, and I have loved it.)

 A common saying that's generally misattributed to Einstein is, "The definition of insanity is doing the same thing over and over again and expecting different results."

 If you know you want to improve your health or get in better shape but repeatedly commit to workout routines you hate, I have bad news for you, friend.
 That means you're doing the same thing over and over again and expecting different results.